alexitaylor/challenges-setup/README.md

 ### `npm run generateNewTeams`
 This will create X number of teams and join the teams to a challenge.
 In order to run this script you must first run the `generateChallenge` script with TEAM type challenge.
 This will save the challenge ID to the configs which is used in this script.

+### `npm run joinUsersToTeam`
+This will join a users to team.
+The script should divvy up the group users to teams (e.g., if you have 40 users and 4 teams then the script will join 10 users per team).
+**Prerequisites**: 1.
+Generate users with `generateUsers`, 2.
+Generate a `TEAM` challenge with `generateChallenge`, 3.
+Generate X number of teams with `generateNewTeams`, 4.
+Finally join users to teams with this script.